-During the year, the Group also paid fees of £41,250 (2020: £26,250) to Messrs Gerald Edelman, a firm in which director R Kleiner is a partner.
-The fees were paid in relation to his non-executive director role, as well as accountancy and corporate finance services provided to the Group.
+During the period, the Group also paid fees of £68,655 (2022: £41,250) to Messrs Gerald Edelman, a firm in which former Non-Executive Director R Kleiner is a partner.
+The fees were paid in relation to accountancy and corporate finance services provided to the Group.

-31. Subsequent events
+28. Subsequent events